NVIDIA-AI-IOT/deepstream_python_apps/README.md

 ```
 pip3 install --force-reinstall numpy==1.26.0
 ```

-<b>NOTE:<b> deepstream-segmask and deepstream-segmentation applications are not currently supported by DeepStream 8.0, due to removal of segmentation and ssd models.

 <b>NOTE:<b> deepstream-ssd-parser app is not supported since ssd models have been deprecated.
 The ssd-parser app is removed.